GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/04_threading.md

 Thread myThread(&workerFunc);
 ~~~~~~~~~~~~~

-## Mutex {#threading_a_b}
+## Mutex
-Use @ref bs::Mutex "Mutex" and @ref bs::Lock "Lock" to synchronize access between multiple threads. **Lock** automatically locks the mutex when it's constructed, and unlocks it when it goes out of scope.
+Use @bs::Mutex and @bs::Lock to synchronize access between multiple threads. **Lock** automatically locks the mutex when it's constructed, and unlocks it when it goes out of scope.

 ~~~~~~~~~~~~~{.cpp}
 Vector<int> output;